Characterizing active learning environments in physics using network analysis and COPUS observations: Literature Review

 \subsection{Active Learning Pedagogies}

 This project investigated six active learning pedagogies commonly used in introductory physics courses at the university level.
-All of these pedagogies have been featured in the New Faculty Workshops run by the American Association of Physics Teachers~\cite{Henderson2008} and have research articles describing their development, implementation, and outcomes (and can thus be considered active learning according to Meltzer, et al.\cite{Meltzer2012ResourcePhysics}).
+These pedagogies have been featured in the New Faculty Workshops run by the American Association of Physics Teachers~\cite{Henderson2008} and have research articles describing their development, implementation, and outcomes (and can thus be considered active learning according to \citet{Meltzer2012ResourcePhysics}).